 - You’re feeling pressure to shop

-With so much emphasis on the material aspects of Christmas in our culture, you may be looking for ways to refocus your family on giving, rather than getting.
+With so much emphasis on the material during this time of year, you may be looking for ways to refocus your family on giving, rather than getting.
 A Giving Fund can help spark a conversation with your spouse, grandchildren, or others about the causes they care about.
-Then, you can go online together to recommend grants and start a new generous family tradition.
+Then, you can go online together to research charities, recommend grants, and start a generous family tradition.